Sixth Form boarding options

 Once your place in the Sixth Form is confirmed, a boarding house place can be reserved for the first year, or, if the host family option is chosen, we will provide detailed information on specific families and arrange visits where practical, so that you and your parents can make an informed choice.
 Please note, that although on enrolment, it is possible to express a preference for a single or a shared room but we cannot guarantee a particular house.

 We have three Sixth Form boarding houses: Islip House, St. Aldates House and Hayfield House.
 All three houses provide an excellent boarding experience.
-Most of our boarders in the Lower Sixth live in Islip House.
-This is our brand new boarding house which provides a modern, welcoming and comfortable place for our students to live in – literally across the road from 333 Banbury Road, our main Sixth Form site.
-St. Aldates House is located in the city centre and Hayfield House is around 5 minutes walk from 333.
+Most of our boarders in the Lower Sixth live in Islip House – literally across the road from 333 Banbury Road, our main Sixth Form site.
+St. Aldates House is located in the city centre and Hayfield House is around 5 minutes walk away.

 An excellent boarding experience

 Both Islip House and St. Aldates House are co-educational and the boys and girls share a communal area where they can relax, study and enjoy each other’s company.
 In the social area they can play board games, watch movies, form study groups and relax.
 The accommodation is split into girls’ and boys’ areas which are securely separated.
 Hayfield House is our Sixth Form boys boarding house.

 24 hour house parents